Best Robotic Lawnmower 2019

 It maps out your lawn so that it cuts in straight back-and-forth lines, with no randomness.
 It’s also the only robot mower that doesn’t require physical boundary wires.
 Like some of the other mowers, it also comes with an app that lets you set the mowing schedule and how the height of your grass.
 That’s all the information I could find on it.

-It might be hard to get one though, as it was just released this year.
+It might be hard to get one though, as it was just released in Europe this year.
 They say it will be for sale in Germany and as a beta program in the U.S., but you may have to contact them to find out when.

 Husqvarna Automower 435X AWD

 Husqvarna’s latest model in its Automower line is the 435X AWD.
 It features an articulated body with all-wheel-drive.
 It will be able to mow on slopes up to 35 degrees.
 It will work with the same Automower Connect App the rest of the Automower line works with.
 You can use the app to allow voice control and IFTTT integrations with your smart home.